7:00AM to 5:00PM

 There’s a genuine problem that has the potential to cost you thousands of dollars and unnecessary heartache.
 It’s the dodgy tradie epidemic that is getting worse, not better.

-To stay abreast of industry updates and news, I follow a couple of plumbing related pages on Facebook.
-While having a scroll through the most recent posts, I saw some pictures and comments that instantly made me feel for the customer and angry that a dodgy tradesperson was getting away with illegal and dangerous work.
+To stay abreast of industry updates and news, I follow a couple of Facebook plumbing-related pages.
+While scrolling through the most recent posts, I saw some pictures and comments that instantly made me feel for the customer and angry.
+A dodgy tradesperson was getting away with illegal and dangerous work.

-The picture on Facebook was posted by a plumber on the Gold Coast who was asked to repair a hot water system.
-The system had been installed two months prior by another tradesperson.
+A plumber on the Gold Coast posted the picture on Facebook who was asked to repair a hot water system.
+The new hot water system had been installed two months prior by another tradesperson.
 He was no longer answering or returning the calls of the upset homeowner.

-The hot water system in question had been installed by a dodgy tradie and it was a ticking time bomb.
-The major faults were as follows:
+A dodgy tradie had installed the hot water system in question, and it was a ticking time bomb.
+The significant faults were as follows:

-Most hot water systems when installed correctly, will provide hot water on demand without further thought.
-They require a minor service every few years to ensure the relief valve is operational and the replacement of the sacrificial anode, usually every 5 years.
+Most hot water systems, when installed correctly, will provide hot water on demand without further thought.
+They require a minor service every few years to ensure the relief valve is operational.
+And replacement of the sacrificial anode, usually every five years.
 However, when certain unfavourable conditions align, a hot water system can turn into a dangerous bomb inside your home.

 The television show Mythbusters conducted an experiment where they removed all safety valves from a hot water system and then pressurised the unit.
-The subsequent explosion launched the tank over a hundred meters in the air and peppered the surrounding area with dangerous shrapnel.
+The subsequent explosion launched the tank over a hundred meters and peppered the surrounding area with dangerous shrapnel.